A narrow canal flowing through green fields under a vibrant orange and purple sunset sky, representing India's environmental landscape.

 We need laws to ensure that all wastewater is biologically treated and rendered safe by eliminating all pollutants and contaminants.

-But we also need individuals to be conscious and conscientious about the waste they generate and about how that waste is disposed of.
+However, we also need individuals to be conscious and conscientious about the waste they generate and how it is disposed of.

 India doesn’t (yet) have the infrastructure to ensure all domestic waste gets treated before disposal.

-Individuals, housing societies, and business parks need to unite and ensure all waste is segregated, all organic waste is composted, and all recyclable waste is recycled.
+Individuals, housing societies, and business parks need to unite to ensure that all waste is properly segregated, all organic waste is composted, and all recyclable waste is recycled.

 But together, we can lift India back to the gloriously green and rich land it once was.